 When they are 13 ½ the troop leader will prepare them to leave the scout section.
 They will have the opportunity to join a District Explorer Unit where they will meet with other young people who wish to continue their journey in scouting.
 They may decide they would like to start expanding their Leadership skills and take on the role of a Young Leader with a younger section.

 The times for our troops vary according to where they meet.

-Please visit our joining page and find your nearest group to contact if you are interested in registering your child.
+Please click the button below to contact your nearest group if you are interested in registering your child.